louisfb01/start-machine-learning/README.md

 * [Shell tutorial](https://swcarpentry.github.io/shell-novice/) - Learn to use the Unix shell!
 A must for developers and AI practitioners.

-> Check out [the What's AI podcast](https://open.spotify.com/show/4rKRJXaXlClkDyInjHkxq3) for more AI content in the form of interviews with experts in the field!
+> Check out [the Louis Bouchard podcast](https://open.spotify.com/show/4rKRJXaXlClkDyInjHkxq3) for more AI content in the form of interviews with experts in the field!
 An invited AI expert and I will cover specific topics, sub-fields, and roles related to AI to teach and share knowledge from the people who worked hard to gather it.

 ## Follow online courses<a name="onlinecourses"></a>